-The ADM1069 has an on-board 12-bit accurate ADC for voltage readback over the SMBus.
-The ADC has a 8-channel analog mux on the front end.
-The eight channels consist of the eight SFD inputs (VH, VP1-3, VX1-4).
+The ADM1063 has an on-board, 12-bit, accurate ADC for voltage readback over the SMBus.
+The ADC has a 12-channel analog mux on the front end.
+The 12 channels consist of the 10 SFD inputs (VH, VP1 to VP4, and VX1 to VX5) plus two channels for temperature readback (discussed in the Remote Temperature Measurement section).
 Any or all of these inputs can be selected to be read, in turn, by the ADC.
-The circuit controlling this operation is called round-robin.
-The round-robin circuit can be selected to run through its loop of conversions just once or continuously.
+The circuit controlling this operation is called the round-robin circuit.
+The round-robin circuit can be selected to run through its loop of conversions once or continuously.
 Averaging is also provided for each channel.
 In this case, the round-robin circuit runs through its loop of conversions 16 times before returning a result for each channel.
-At the end of this cycle, the results are all written to the output registers.
+At the end of this cycle, the results are written to the output registers.